jblakeley/getting-a-research-gig/README.md

 4. Work on personal projects.
 Build something, pick up a textbook on a topic you are interested in and work through it, take a course through Coursera or MOOCs, do something to show you are invested in your area of interest when you apply again next year.

 ### What if one program accepts me and needs me to respond before another program I am more interested in notifies me?
-This is a likely event as most programs do not adhere to the same admissions timelne.
+This is a likely event as most programs do not adhere to the same admissions timeline.
 If a program accepts you and you are still waiting to hear on others, I recommend first asking for a reasonable extension from the program that accepted you (this is a good time to ask all those questions about your potential project... see the "Your Offers" section above!).
 A week or two is generally a reasonable extension.
 Second, email the programs that you are most interested in and ask what their admissions timeline is (When might you send out admissions notifications?) as you have an offer but would like to make a decision with full information.
 The program that admitted you might decline your extension, and other programs might not know for sure what their timelines look like, but it does not hurt to seek more information.
 Then, after all this, you have to decide whether or not you will accept.
 Hopefully your interactions with the programs will help you in this decision!

 # Conclusion